 Step-7: Adjust The Skin Color

 Now that you have colored the skin areas, it may seem unnatural or unusual in most cases.
-So, you need to adjust the color into a natural shade.
-For that, enable the adjustment option on the ‘Hue/Saturation Layer’ and adjust the hue, saturation, opacity according to your wish.
+So, you need to adjust the color to a natural shade.
+For that, enable the adjustment option on the ‘Hue/Saturation Layer and adjust the hue, saturation, opacity according to your wish.